quickgrid/Brainless-IDE/README.md

 4. Splash screen to preload necessary resources.
 5. GUIs for each windows such as: preferences, run results, debugging etc.
 6. Handle copy paste from ace editor to os and vice versa.
+7. Add support for compiling python, c, c++ etc.
+8. Fix file tree to handle new files.
+9. Create new tabs on double click or File > Select New.
+10. Editor configuration such as text size, font family, language change.